alienatedsec/yi-hack-v4/README.md

   - Telnet server -  _Disabled by default._
   - FTP server -  _Enabled by default._
   - Web server -  _Enabled by default._
-  - The possibility to change some camera settings (copied from official app):
+  - The possibility to change some camera settings (copied from the official app):
     - camera on/off
     - video saving mode
     - detection sensitivity